 Nissan is one of the few automakers to still embrace and refine CVT technology, and this second-generation transmission is incredibly smooth and gives the Rogue decent performance as well as good fuel economy.

 To keep the base Rogue around $21,000, many desirable features are sold as packaged options (and mostly on the SL trim), including a leather steering wheel, shift knob and seats, roof-rail crossbars, fog lights, an auto-dimming mirror, Bluetooth, xenon headlights and remote-sensing start and entry.
 A dealer-installed portable navigation unit is available on all trims.
-Options to upgrade the audio system include a Bose 7-speaker system and Nd Richbass subwoofer, six-disc CD/MP3 player, steering wheel-mounted audio controls and XM Satellite Radio.
-Only the SL trim level is available with the comprehensive Premium Package (which includes paddle shifters for the CVT) and the optional power glass moonroof.
+Only the SL trim level is available with the comprehensive Premium Package, which includes Intelligent Key keyless entry and start, a Bose 7-speaker system and Nd Richbass subwoofer, six-disc CD/MP3 player, steering wheel-mounted audio controls, XM Satellite Radio, fog lights and xenon headlamps (AWD only).
+Also exclusive to the SL trim is a power glass moonroof.
 The all-wheel-drive system is available on both trim levels.

-The 2009 Nissan Rogue is offered in S and SL trims and both are powered by a 2.5-liter four-cylinder engine matched to an Xtronic Continuously Variable Transmission (CVT) that is well-suited for everyday driving.
-A manual mode is offered on the SL trim, along with steering wheel-mounted paddle shifters.
+The 2010 Nissan Rogue is offered in S and SL trims and both are powered by a 2.5-liter four-cylinder engine matched to an Xtronic Continuously Variable Transmission (CVT) that is well-suited for everyday driving.
 For those who need a vehicle that can tackle a variety of driving conditions and road surfaces, choosing all-wheel drive results in only minimal reductions in fuel economy.
-Due to more stringent emission rules, California models produce slightly less power, rated at 167 horsepower and 170 pound-feet of torque.

 2.5-liter in-line 4